 How do you find an appropriate housemate?

-Several individuals who choose supported living services decide they would like to live with a housemate for social and financial reasons.
-PCS supports the choice for people to have shared housing and provide person centered approach to finding suitable companions.
+Some individuals who choose supported living services decide they would like to live with a housemate for social and financial reasons.
+PCS supports the choice for people to have shared housing and provides a person-centered approach to finding suitable companions.